BiswajitThakur/host-cli/README.md

 # Host-CLI

+**⚠️ This application is no longer maintained.
+See https://github.com/BiswajitThakur/host-rs for an actively maintained fork. ⚠️**

 Host-CLI is a Ads blocker and websites blocker CLI based tool written in golang.

 ## Installation ( Debian/Ubuntu )